pevargas/JamWalkr/README.md

 JamWalkr
 ========

-Our class project for Software Engineering Methods and Tools.
+JamWalkr is a music tagging application.
+Users are encouraged to tag buildings with moods, genres or artists.
+As the number of tagged buildings grow, we can see how the citizens of a city thinks their city sounds.
+Originally, it was our class project for Software Engineering Methods and Tools.

+To view JamWalkr in action, please visit [jamwalkr.site11.com] (http://jamwalkr.site11.com).

 People Involved
 ---------------